dib-lab/dibsi/workshops.md

 entire time to the workshop.
 Workshops are $350/wk.

 On-campus housing information is available for approximately $400/wk, which includes breakfast and dinner.
+Housing registration currently closes April 26th.

 Registration links for each workshop are under the workshop description; housing is linked there as well, and must be booked